Tech-at-DU/Flask-Playlister/P13-Bells-And-Whistles/content.md

 Now create a new playlist and see what is displayed.

 If the field is displaying, it shouldn't look exactly like what we want.
-What you see there is called a Unix timestamp.
+What you see there is called a **Unix timestamp.**

 `2019-08-19 05:14:58.038000`

-It *technically* says the date and time when the playlist was created, but it isn't very readable for humans!
+It _technically_ says the date and time when the playlist was created, but it isn't very readable for humans!

 # Formatting Timestamps

 To parse our `datetime` object into something more readable, let's use its `strftime` function.
-We can specify what format we want our datetime to be in using **format codes** such as `%Y`, `%m`, and `%d` to represent the year, month, and day respectively.
+We can specify what format we want our `datetime` to be in using **format codes** such as `%Y`, `%m`, and `%d` to represent the year, month, and day respectively.

+> [action]
+>
-Before continuing, make sure to read the [`strftime` documentation](https://docs.python.org/3.8/library/datetime.html#strftime-strptime-behavior), _especially around format codes_, as these will be key in order to make things human readable.
+> Before continuing, make sure to read the [`strftime` documentation](https://docs.python.org/3.8/library/datetime.html#strftime-strptime-behavior), _especially around format codes_, as these will be key in order to make things human readable.

 Let's try it out now!